All Episodes

 Because I know NDE.

-And it can be under various circumstances of physical distress.
+I know what an NDE is, and it can be under various circumstances of physical distress.

-And when I say dead-dead, I mean absolutely no heartbeat, no brainwaves, the blood has been drained from their body, and their body has been cooled, I guess, to preserve the meat, as it were, but they've been brought back to life.
+The blood has been drained from their body, and their body has been cooled, I guess to preserve the meat, as it were, but they've been brought back to life.

 Yeah, that's a great question.

-And you're right, there's a spectrum as to how dead people are.
+You know, and you're right, there's a spectrum as to how dead people are.

 For the research I do, I have what among NDE researchers is a fairly stringent criteria.

-Many of them, of course, are having cardiac arrest or very, very severe episodes of physical compromise like that.
+And many of them, of course, are having cardiac arrest or very, very severe episodes of physical compromise like that.

-But if someone is so severely compromised from illness or injury that they're unconscious, by definition, if that doesn't get better, then they're going to suffer permanent irreversible death.
+But if someone is so severely compromised from illness or injury that they're unconscious, by definition, if that doesn't get better, then they're going to suffer permanent, irreversible death.

 Actually, I can.

-Art, I hope you're sitting down when you hear this, but we actually have a small series
+I hope you're sitting down when you hear this.

-of people that have shared their near-death experience that were actually on their way
+But we actually have a small series of people that have shared their near-death experience that were actually on their way or actually in a morgue.

 So that's about as dead as dead gets.